thenabbu/TheNabbu/README.md

 I really like to code, and make fun projects so that I can gain experience!
 ## About Me
-👩‍💻 I'm currently working on a Sudoku Solver
+👩‍💻 I'm currently not working on any major projects

 🧠 I'm currently learning Advance Python